 I gave him a level look.
 “By screwed up, I presume you mean the power shutdown.
 And yes, Chilly did that.”

 “Yeah,” he said bitterly, “we get that.”

 “Let me guess.
 All of Kraznick’s fancy weaponry depended on electronics for its targeting.
-Without power, his shooters were blinded.”
+Without power, his shooters were blind.”

 “Why, Beej?
 What were you supposed to get out of it?”

 He favored her with an evil grin, a truly frightening expression on a man that size.
 “Other than wiping out Golden Boy, here?
 And his whitey Wizard sidekick?
-And the big ugly warrior bitch?”
+And the big ugly woman warrior?”

 “Sissy is anything but ugly,” she responded, “but yeah.
 Other than that.”

 The crazed man’s left eye started twitching, but he actually grinned.
 “I would have gotten everything.”

 “Everything?”
 I cocked an eyebrow, a habit I belatedly realized I’d picked up from B.J. himself.

 “Everything.
 Rodeo Iron, lock, stock, and barrel.
 It wouldn’t have mattered if you had a will that said otherwise; Ted had plenty of lawyers who could challenge that.
 I’d have gotten Carolyn West, too, once Hill and that gay boy were dead.
 And your kids, if they were still alive, though I didn’t much care if they were or not.
 And, of course, Mary herself.”